ekonda/kutana/docs/index.rst

 Managers is responsible for receiving and sending data.
-While data is prepared (turned into :class:`.Message` for example) and sent (answer to user's message for example) by managers, actual :class:`.Message` or raw updates from services is processed by :class:`.Executor`.
-They register callbacks which receives updates (:class:`.Message` or raw updates from services).
+While data is prepared (turned into :class:`.Message` for example) and sent (answer to user's message for example) by managers, actual :class:`.Message` or raw updates from services is processed callbacks.
+They be registered in :class:`.Kutana`.
+These callbacks receive updates (:class:`.Message` or raw updates from services).

-Callbacks process updates one by one while callbacks returns anything but `"DONE"`.
+Callbacks process updates one by one while callbacks return anything but `"DONE"`.
 If callback returns `"DONE"`, update is considered processed and is dropped.

 Callbacks has priorities.
 It's just a number, but to not get lost in priorities it is highly recommended to use default priority - 0.

-Executers can use plugins.
-Plugins contains logically grouped callbacks with arbitrary data like plugins's name, description etc. Plugins register their callbacks in executor, and executor register callbacks in kutana.
+Application can contain Plugins.
+Plugins contains logically grouped callbacks with arbitrary data like plugins's name, description etc.
+Plugins register their callbacks in executor, and executor register callbacks in kutana.
 Plugins' callbacks can return None (implicitly or explicitly) or `"DONE"` to mark update as processed.

 Priority of plugins' callbacks works only in that plugin.
-If your want to make plugin that does something before other plugins - you should split your plugin into two parts: one with high priority, other with normal.
+If your want to make plugin that does something before (or after) other plugins - you should split your plugin into two parts: one with high priority, other with normal (0).

 Environments
 ------------
 Environments is objects with information and methods for interacting with data and user.
-It has methods for replying, performing requests to API, stores message that will be passed to next callback etc.
+It has methods for replying, performing requests to API, stores message that will be passed to next callback e.t.c.

 You can replace existing methods in environment with :func:`kutana.environment.Environment.replace_method` and set your